Zamia boliviana: Description

 Zamia boliviana has an in-ground cylindrical stem.
 There are one to three compound-leaves on a crown standing 0.8 m tall.
 The leaves are up to 119 cm long.
 The petiole (stalk) is smooth, with no prickles.
 There are 16 to 40 leaflets on a leaf which are 19 to 29 cm long and 1.1 to 2.0 cm wide, linear-lanceolate in shape, tapering to a point, and with a smooth edge along most of the leaflet and a few teeth toward the tip.

 Like all Zamias, Zamia brasiliensis is dioecious, with each plant being either male or female.
 There are up to five male strobili (cones) on the crown of a male plant.
 The male cones are cylindrical, on short peduncles (stalks), and covered in yellow-cream hairs.
 There is only one female strobilus (cone) on the crown of a female plant, which is cream-tan with green undertones or cream-yellow to tan.
 Seeds are 11.1 to 15.3 mm by 7.2 to 10.2 mm wide.

 Both male and female cones emerge during the dry season, June through October.
 Male cones live about 60 days, while female cones last about 330 days, releasing their seeds in April through August.
 Female plants do not produce seeds every year.
 Over a three-year period at one study site, only 71% of the female plants reproduced, and none did so twice.

+Mutualism

+The beetle Pharaxonotha cerradensis is in an obligatory mutualistic relationship with Zamia boliviana, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.